RTR logo

 254

 This error occurs when a command name is not recognized as a valid BBC BASIC (Z80) command.
-Star commands which are unknown to BBC BASIC (Z80) are passed to CP/M-80.
-If the command is unrecognised by CP/M-80, an untrappable 'Bad command or file name' error occurs.
+Star commands which are unknown to BBC BASIC (Z80) are passed to the Operating System.
+If the command is not recognised, an untrappable 'Bad command or file name' error occurs.

 Bad DIM